delaine3/avocado-app/README.md

 created_at
 ```

-This lets one care log have many photos without changing the care log schema every time photo handling grows.
+This lets one care log have many photos while keeping the care log schema clean.

 ### `care_log_likes`